-- Generally, Give Us Paws offers training and support services in geographic services of Give Us Paws is limited to the greater Houston metropolitan area.
+- Generally, Give Us Paws offers training and support services limited to the greater Houston metropolitan area.

 Your physicians, therapists, and counselors may have additional thoughts about how a service animal could help you and if you can manage the care and upkeep of a canine assistant.
 Having the support of one or more members of your medical team can also help in providing you with documentation regarding the recommendation.
-You are not required to have documentation under the ADA or to apply for services from Give Us Paws.
+You are not required to provide documentation of disability to an accomodation under the ADA.

 If you fit our qualifications, please apply now.